 If you’re a small business owner, you’ve probably asked most of these questions aloud or in your head.

 Many parts of running a business are puzzling.
 Payroll doesn’t have to be.
-This guide to demystifying pay periods will answer all of your payroll questions.
+This guide to demystifying payroll periods will answer all of your pay frequency questions.

 Here’s what you’ll learn: